London Gatwick Airport is a busy, bustling airport that can be hard to navigate. That is why we are sharing this Gatwick Airport guide.

 If you are flying with children, don’t forget to read these top tips for flying with kids!

-Getting to and from
+Getting to Gatwick Airport

 Getting to Gatwick is relatively simple from most areas in London and the South of England.
-Gatwick has direct trains to London Victoria, Farringdon Station, St Pancras International and Luton Airport.
+Gatwick has direct trains to London Victoria, Farringdon Station, St Pancras International, and Luton Airport.
 It also serves direct trains to seaside destinations like Brighton and Eastbourne as well as popular tourist spots Chichester and Portsmouth.
-If you are staying in London, you catch a train to London Victoria then take the underground to the station that is nearest to your hotel.
+If you are staying in London, you catch a train to London Victoria and then take the underground to the station that is nearest to your hotel.
 I use the Transport for London website to get the fastest and cheapest routes from one place to another.
-Easy Bus also offer coach rides to and from London, costing as little as £2.
+Easy Bus also offers coach rides to and from London, costing as little as £2.

 If you are heading to Edinburgh, you may choose to take the Caledonian Sleeper train for the experience!